Read this page for the short story.

 A Humaneering Proficiency Development Program is now available to prepare you to practice humaneering-based DesignedWork.
-For comparison to other workplace learning challenges, some users tell us the time, difficulty, benefit, and cost of learning DesignedWork is similar to learning Six-Sigma.
-The payback materializes so quickly that the investment in learning is negligible.
+Some users tell us the time, difficulty, benefit, and cost of learning DesignedWork is similar to learning Lean Six-Sigma.
+And the payback materializes so quickly that the investment in learning is negligible.

-We encourage you go ahead and join our “insider” Humaneering Community for early access to try humaneering-based DesignedWork and decide for yourself.
-The cost is only $20/yr, and you’ll start out with a complementary IP Level 1 – Humaneering Intern license and FREE enrollment in the first online course.
+Join our “insider” Humaneering Community to try humaneering-based DesignedWork and decide for yourself.
+Start out with a IP Level 1 – Humaneering Intern license and enrollment in the first online course.

 Very few of today’s knowledge workers are in roles, jobs and work environments explicitly designed for people to maximize their work performance.
 Yes, it’s true.